-The Group is in compliance with externally imposed capital requirements for the financial years ended 30 September 2021 and 2020.
-The Group is subject to financial covenants and undertakings in relation to bank borrowings (Note 15) and is in compliance with these financial covenants and undertakings.
+The Group is in compliance with externally imposed capital requirements for the financial years ended 30 September 2022 and 2021.
+The Group is subject to financial covenants and undertakings in relation to bank borrowings (Note 15) and is in compliance with these financial covenants and undertakings except as disclosed in Note 15 to the financial statements.

 The gearing ratio is calculated as net debt divided by total capital.
-Net debt is calculated as bank borrowings plus leases liabilities less fixed deposits and cash and bank balances.
+Net debt is calculated as bank borrowings plus leases liabilities plus amount due to Directors and a third party less fixed deposits and cash and bank balances.
 Total capital is calculated as equity plus net debt.